wing5wong/artisan-whs-static/source/_news/2020-09-24_students-shine-at-the-dance-nz-made-nationals.md

 ---
 Dance NZ Made Interschool Nationals were held at the Regent on Broadway, Palmerston North on Saturday 19 September.

+We had 3 Duos/Trios representing WHS at the National event.
+A tough competition with schools representing from all over NZ.

-**Congratulations to Sophia and Olivia Bedwell for gaining 2nd Runner Up in the Open Section Duo/Trio.
+**Congratulations to Sophia and Olivia Bedwell placed 3rd in the National Opens category.
+An outstanding result for the girls.
 Well done!**

+Wonderful performances from all of our dancers.
+The results didn’t go our way but an incredible level of dance displayed from all.

-**Congratulations to Emma Henare and Rebekah Phillips who were named the top Regional Soloists.
+**Congratulations to Emma Henare and Rebekah Phillips who were awarded top Regionals Soloists on the night.
 Well done!**